Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Abstract

 \section{Abstract}

-We have estimated chemical freeze-out parameters from data of rapidity spectra for $\pi^\pm$, $k^\pm$ and $p$, $\bar{p}$ at BES, RHIC and LHC and studied their variation with the centrality.
+We have estimated centrality variation of chemical freeze-out parameters from yield data at mid-rapidity of $\pi^\pm$, $K^\pm$ and $p$, $\bar{p}$ for collision energies of RHIC (Relativistic Heavy Ion Collider), Beam Energy Scan (RHIC-BES) program, and LHC (Large Hadron Collider).
 We have considered a simple hadron resonance gas model and employed a formalism involving conserved charges ($B, Q, S$) of QCD for parameterization.
-Along with temperature and three chemical potentials ($T,\mu_B,\mu_Q,\mu_S$), a strangeness undersaturation factor ($\gamma_S$) has been used to incorporate the partial equilibrium in the strangeness sector.
+Along with temperature and three chemical potentials ($T,\mu_B,\mu_Q,\mu_S$), a strangeness under-saturation factor ($\gamma_S$) has been used to incorporate the partial equilibration in the strange sector.
 Our obtained freeze-out temperature does not vary much with centrality, whereas chemical potentials and $\gamma_S$ seem to have a significant dependence.
-For the peripheral collisions, the strange hadrons are found to deviate from a complete chemical equilibrium at freeze-out.
-This deviation appears to be more prominent as the collision energy decreases at lower BES energies.
-We have also shown that this departure from equilibrium decreases towards central collisions and strange particle equilibration may happen after a threshold number of participants in $A$-$A$ collision.
+The strange hadrons are found to deviate from a complete chemical equilibrium at freeze-out at the peripheral collisions.
+This deviation appears to be more prominent as the collision energy decreases at lower RHIC-BES energies.
+We have also shown that this departure from equilibrium reduces towards central collisions, and strange particle equilibration may happen after a threshold number of participants in $A$-$A$ collision.

 \keywords{ Heavy Ion collision, Centrality, Chemical freeze-out, Hadron Resonance Gas model }